0xddom/Scripts-Snippets/README.md

 ## List:

 * Deorganizator: This python scripts takes the files in a tree of directories and copy them to the root of another.
+* PHP Shell: A very basic PHP shell, perfect for injection.